Autoimmunity Unlocked

 • Lamb, goat's meat sourced from animals never treated with antibiotics or hormones—a better option than other meats.

-• Naturally fermented dairy probiotics, made of milk sourced from animals never treated with antibiotics or hormones.
+• Naturally fermented dairy probiotic products, made of milk sourced from animals never treated with antibiotics or hormones.
 Free from additives.
 Ideally, made of sheep or goat milk.

 • Some kinds of probiotic cheese, ideally, made of sheep or goat milk—after significant progress repairing DILL+.